Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Uplink/Downlink Resource Management in Millimeter-Wave Uplink Decoupled Ultra-Dense Cellular Networks

 \section{Uplink/Downlink Resource Management in Millimeter-Wave Uplink Decoupled Ultra-Dense Cellular Networks}

 This section jointly optimizes mm-$\mu$W DL/UL resource allocations so that the overall average DL rate is maximized while guaranteeing a minimum UL rate.
 In addition, we propose a mmW UL decoupling that further enhances the DL rate without procuring additional spectrum resources.
 For the calculations including mm-$\mu$W SEs, we henceforth approximate the exact values by the results in Theorems 1 and 2, of which the tightness is validated in Fig.~\ref{Fig:SEBounds}.
+The following subsections firstly specify preliminaries and problem formulation, and then provide the mm-$\mu$W resource allocation results.